crguezl/vuejs-fundamentals/README.md

 ### Initial Steps

 - [  ] Write initial HTML with a shopping-list div
 - [  ] Load and Instanciate Vue add data and Vue template syntax to interpolate
 - [  ] Add an input an synchronize it with the interpolated text to see it
 - [  ] Explore the app in the console
 - [  ] Discuss the syntax of JS inside moustaches
 - [  ] Learn to read the errors in the console
 - [  ] Add items to data and show them using v-for
-- [ ] Add input a variable to store the newItem
-- [ ] Connect the input with the newItem and check the binding
 - [  ] Use Vue Devtools.
 Configure it to work with file://
 - [  ] Add v-on: Start by simulating in the console what we are going to do
 - [  ] Add button to add the new item when clicked
 - [  ] Add v-on:keyup.enter to the input element
 - [  ] Shorthands for v-on
 - [  ] Use a method `saveItem` to factorice
 - [  ] Reset the input when finished the insertion
 - [  ] Check the method using the debugger
 - [  ] v-if and v-else: add a conditional message when the list is empty

 ### Next Steps: Add State to your App